aermolov/Portfolio-Digit-Recognition-With-ANN/README.md

 - download "main" notebook form this repository
 - download the classical handwritten digits MNIST datasets from: http://yann.lecun.com/exdb/mnist/
-- unpack all 4 files to the same directoru where you put "main" notebook
+- unpack all 4 files to the same directory where you have "main" notebook